 The Permafrost CCI project gathered existing user requirements from international consensus references, such as GCOS-200, the IGOS Cryosphere theme report (WMO, 2007) and the WMO RRR database (WMO, 2011a), as well as from the climate modelling community through the Modelling Working Group of the Permafrost Carbon network (PCN).
 The requirements review further covered user survey results from ESA DUE GlobPermafrost, a white paper in the framework of the WMO Polar Space Task Group (Bartsch et al. 2014), workshop reports (e.g. NRC 2014) and discussions with representatives of the International Permafrost Association (IPA) and the IPA Action Group 'Specification of a Permafrost Reference Product in Succession of the IPA Map'.
-Views from climate researchers associated with the project (AWI, University of Fribourg, West University of Timisoara) were also taken into account.
+Views from climate researchers associated with the project (AWI, University of Fribourg, West University of Timisoara) were also taken into account, as well as from permafrost researchers in the H2020 project Nunataruyk.

-Users demand a combination of extensive geographical coverage (global permafrost region about 20-30 Mio km), high spatial resolution (target resolution 1km) including representation of subgrid variability, high temporal resolution (monthly data) and long temporal coverage (one to several decades back in time).
+Users demand a combination of extensive geographical coverage (global permafrost region about 20-30 Mio km2), high spatial resolution (target resolution 1km) including representation of subgrid variability, high temporal resolution (monthly data) and long temporal coverage (one to several decades back in time).
 These requirements go considerably beyond the state-of-the-art in remote permafrost ECV assessment, based on published studies and recently demonstrated progress.
-The main requirement for Permafrost CCI is to implement a Permafrost ECV processing system that can retain the capabilities (e.g. spatial resolution, assessment of subpixel variability, global coverage) of the GlobPermafrost products, but at the same time can evaluate the transient response of the ground thermal regime to changes in the climatic forcing.
+The main requirement for Permafrost CCI is to implement a Permafrost ECV processing system that retains the capabilities (e.g. spatial resolution, assessment of subpixel variability, global coverage) of the GlobPermafrost products, but at the same time can evaluate the transient response of the ground thermal regime to changes in the climatic forcing.

-In response to the user requirements and in agreement with GCOS Action T34, the Permafrost\cci project will deliver novel products for ground temperature and active layer thickness, based on the transient permafrost model CryoGrid CCI, which is compiled for the project based on the existing Cryogrid 2 model (Westermann et al., 2013; 2017).
+In response to the user requirements and in agreement with GCOS Action T34, the Permafrost_cci project will deliver novel products for ground temperature and active layer thickness, based on the transient permafrost model CryoGrid CCI, which was developed for the project based on the existing CryoGrid 2 model (Westermann et al., 2013; 2017).
+CryoGrid CCI was originally conceived as a standalone model designed to function as part of the Permafrost_cci processing chain.
+To make it more accessible to a wider user community, CryoGrid CCI will be integrated in the CryoGrid community model (Westermann et al., 2023) in CCI4 iteration 1.